-The BC generator is a brushless, self-excited generator which requires only the driving force of the engine to produce an AC output.
-The stator houses three groups of windings: the main stator windings, the exciter windings, and battery charge winding.
+The BC generator is a brushless, self-excited generator, which requires only the driving force of the engine to produce an AC output.
+The stator houses two groups of windings: the main stator windings and the exciter windings.

-When the generator is started, residual magnetism in the four rotating poles induces a current in the stator which then generates an even larger current in the exciter windings.
+When the generator is started, residual magnetism in the two rotating poles induces a current in the stator, which then generates an even larger current in the exciter windings.
 This mutual buildup of current in the four rotating poles and in the exciter windings quickly reaches the saturation point of the capacitor(s) and a regulated energy field is then maintained in the stator.
-At the same time, this regulated field produces a steady voltage in the stator windings which can then be drawn off the generator AC terminals to operate AC equipment.
+At the same time, this regulated field produces a steady voltage in the stator windings, which can then be drawn off the generator AC terminals to operate AC equipment.

-The generator is a single-phase, reconnectable 120-volt AC two-wire or 120/240 volt AC four-wire at 60 Hertz or 115-volt AC two-wire or 230 volt AC two-wire at 50 Hertz.
+The generator is a single-phase, configured as either 120-volt AC two-wire at 60 Hertz or 115-volt AC two-wire or 230 volt AC two-wire, at 50 Hertz.
 For generator ratings, see Generator Specifications toward the end of this manual.
+The generator cannot be switched between 50 and 60Hz.

 The generator data plate gives the normal voltage, current, and frequency rating of the generator.
 An AC wiring decal is affixed on the inside of the control box cover.
 It has diagrams of the various AC output wiring configurations.
-A Battery Charge Controller is mounted on the outside of the control box adjacent to the AC circuit breaker and supplies a continuous DC charge to the generator's dedicated starting battery when the generator is operating.